 The SMT Queer Resource Group (SMT-LGTB) explores issues of gender and sexuality as they pertain to music theory scholarship and to the professional lives of music theorists.

 The Queer Resource Group organizes a mentorship program.
-Potential mentors and mentees are encouraged to write to the co-chairs, Clara Latham and Vivian Luong, to be matched up with suitable mentors, depending on each individual’s circumstances and needs.
+Potential mentors and mentees are encouraged to write to the chair (contact info below) to be matched up with suitable mentors, depending on each individual’s circumstances and needs.
 (Advice offered draws on each mentor’s experience and does not represent SMT’s views.)
 The Queer Resource Group welcomes the establishment of formal and informal affiliations with friends, allies, and other SMT committees and interest groups.

 Online presence and discussion